 Hybrid hard drive

-A hybrid hard drive (HHD) is a storage device that is a combination of a solid-state drive (SSD) and a hard disk drive (HDD).
+A HHD (hybrid hard drive) is a storage device that is a combination of an SSD (solid-state drive) and an HDD (hard disk drive).
 Its intended purpose is to bring together the performance of an SSD with the affordability and high capacity of an HDD.
-An hybrid hard drive is achieved in one of two ways: the first is to combine two drives (one SSD, one HDD) into the same computer system; the second is to use a Solid-State Hybrid Drive (SSHD), which combines SSD technology and a hard disk drive into a single device, as shown below.
+An hybrid hard drive is achieved in one of two ways: the first is to combine two drives (one SSD, one HDD) into the same computer system; the second is to use a SSHD (solid-state hybrid drive), which combines SSD technology and a hard disk drive into a single device, as shown below.

 A key element of this type of hybridization is deciding what kind of data should be prioritized for which type of storage.
 This prioritization can be performed manually, or automatically by the operating system or the device itself.
 As SSD only hard drives continue to become lower in price hybrid drives popularity is decreasing.